koto-lang/koto/crates/cli/docs/language_guide.md

 Tests can be added to a module by exporting `@test` functions.
 A test function is considered to have failed if it throws an error (e.g. from an assertion).

-By default, tests will be run after a module has been successfully initialized.
+If Koto is configured to run tests, then the tests will be run after a module has been successfully initialized.
 If the module also exports `@main` then it will be called after all tests have run successfully.

+The CLI doesn't enable tests by default when running scripts, but they can be enabled [via a flag][cli-tests].

 ```koto,skip_run
 ##################